-4 CASE STUDIES
+CASE STUDIES

-The proposed optimisation method was applied to two case studies inspired by the Laplace [12] and Cassini [13] missions, the former of which currently under preliminary study by ESA, NASA and JAXA.
+The proposed optimisation method was applied to two case studies inspired by the Laplace [11] and Cassini [12] missions, the former of which currently under preliminary study by ESA, NASA and JAXA.

-ACO-MGA was tested against genetic algorithms, which are known to perform well on problems with discrete variables.
-In particular, it was chosen to use the genetic algorithm implemented in MATLAB® within the Genetic Algorithm and Direct Search ToolboxTM (GATBX), and the Non-dominated Sorting Genetic Algorithm (NSGA-II) [14].
+ACO-MGA was tested against genetic algorithms, which are known to perform well on these kinds of problems.
+In particular, it was chosen to use the genetic algorithm implemented in MATLAB® within the Genetic Algorithm and Direct Search ToolboxTM (GATBX), and the Non-dominated Sorting Genetic Algorithm (NSGA-II) [13].
 Settings for all the optimisers will be specified for each test case.
 While NSGA-II can deal with discrete variables, GATBX only uses real variables: a wrapper of the objective function was coded to round the continuous solution vector to the closest integer.

-Due to the stochastic nature of the methods involved in the comparative tests, all the algorithms were run 100 times.
-The performance index used to compare the ACO-MGA against the other global optimisers is the success rate for a given number of function evaluations: according to the theory developed in [15], 100 repetitions give an error in the determination for the exact success rate of less than 6%, with 92% confidence.
+Due to the stochastic nature of the methods involved in the comparative tests, all the algorithms were run for 100 times.
+The performance index used to compare the ACO-MGA against the other global optimisers is the success rate: according to the theory developed in [14], 100 repetitions give an error in the determination for the exact success rate of less than 6%.

 Some preliminary tests showed that the best performances of ACO-MGA are achieved if the algorithm is run in 2 steps, using different sets of parameters.
-In particular, in the first step, the weights $w{planet}$ , $w{type}$ are set to null: remembering Eq.
+In particular, in the first step, the weights $w{planet}$ , $w{pope}$ are set to 0: remembering Eq.
 (3) this choice translates into an initial pure random search.
 In the second step, weights are set to non-null values, to explore around the feasible solutions found.